 You will benefit from learning how to speed phrases up at varying tempos.
 Practice going through a very fast tongue twister with an instrumental if you can.

-It will also help you when you start really learning how to switch your flow up to varying speeds all in the same BPM (beats per minute, a number that tracks the beat per minute in a song).
+It will also help you when you start really learning how to switch your flow up to varying speeds, all in the same BPM (beats per minute, a number that tracks the beat per minute in a song).

 Start slowly at first, getting a feel for how you want to spit the flow of the phrase.
 Slowly speed it up as you go along until you feel confident to take it to the next level.

 Play around with the phrasing of your tongue twister and add emphasis to certain words that you think stand out in the phrase.
-Try to mimic the flow of a popular song you know where a rapper or singer spits their verse very fast.
+Try to mimic the flow of a popular song where a rapper or singer spits their verse very fast.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.